The Main Street Learning Lab at K’é – The Backstory from Pam

 - And scores of local small business owners artists, activists and filmmakers.

-From these conversations, we envisioned a brand new, innovative model for small business learning and research, called The Main Street Learning Lab.
+From these conversations, we envisioned a brand new, innovative model for small business learning and research, called K’é Community Lab.
 In this lab, we will focus on developing creative solutions to core business problems, by conducting a large number of experiments by small business owners from all communities, economic situations and backgrounds in the small business market.

 Phase 3: Gather the Data